YOUTH STEWARDS

 – Summer 2023 Youth Steward at Stulsaft Park

-Interest forms for the winter 2024 Youth Stewards program are now closed.
+Interest forms for the Winter/Spring 2026 Youth Stewards program will be open soon.

-Please subscribe to our newsletter or check back in fall 2024
+Please subscribe to our newsletter or check back in January 2026

 Please contact Valerie Lee at valerie@grassrootsecology.org for any questions regarding the Youth Stewards program.